Beef Stir Fry Udon Noodles in Black Pepper Sauce (黑椒牛肉炒乌冬面)

 - 8-10 oz of mixed vegetables

-Next, we gonna prepare the noodles.
-Udon noodles are very thick and they come in a package that is con-packed really tight.
-To lossen them up, you have to drop them in boiling hot water and gently stir.
-In a couple of minutes, they should be nice and lose.
-Immediately remove them from the water and spread them on a rack.
+- Store bought Udon noodles are thick tightly con-packed in a package.
+Stir them in boiling water for a couple of minutes or until lossened up.
+Then immediately place them on a rack.
 The rest of the heat will evaporate the excess moisture.
 This is important because you don’t want soggy noodles.

-Season the udon noodles with 1 tbsp of Soy sauce, 1 tbsp of Oyster sauce, 1 tbsp of fish sauce, 1 tsp of dark soy sauce, and a ton of freshly ground black pepper.
-This is my favorite part because you really get to taste the peppercorns.
-It will hit you strongly.
-If you are serving kids, you may want to cut it down.
+- Season the udon noodles with soy sauce, oyster sauce, fish sauce, dark soy sauce, and black pepper.
+This recipe uses 1 tbsp of black pepper, which is really strong.
+If you are serving kids, you can cut it down.